Studying in the Middle East

 In over 60 years of experience in Israel, we at JUC have found consistently that such news coverage does not match the routine and safe daily experiences of JUC students and staff on campus, in Jerusalem, or throughout Israel, the Palestinian Territories, and Jordan.

-To better understand the true nature of safety in Israel and at Jerusalem University College, please consider the following:
+To better understand the real nature of safety in Israel and at Jerusalem University College, please consider the following:

 - During semester orientation we introduce our students to the special distinctives of the region and instruct them in how to avoid potentially troublesome situations.
 We stress cultural sensitivity, pointing out personal behavior and areas that students should avoid, and we clearly explain our rationale for such advice.
 In doing so, we equip our students to live safely in Jerusalem from the very beginning of their program.